-As a thoracic surgeon, Dr. Bueno also has extensive experience treating diseases that affect the esophagus and lungs, such as esophageal and lung cancer.
+Additionally, Dr. Bueno has extensive experience treating esophageal and lung cancer.

 Dr. Bueno’s Medical Background

-Dr. Bueno earned his medical degree from the joint program between Harvard Medical School and the Massachusetts Institute of Technology (MIT).
+Dr. Bueno earned his medical degree from the joint program between Harvard Medical School and the Massachusetts Institute of Technology.

-After earning his M.D., Dr. Bueno completed an internship and surgical residency at Brigham and Women’s Hospital in Boston.
+Dr. Bueno then completed an internship and surgical residency at Brigham and Women’s Hospital in Boston.
 Next, Dr. Bueno completed a cardiothoracic surgery residency at the Massachusetts General Hospital, also located in Boston.

 After his residencies, Dr. Bueno returned to Brigham and Women’s Hospital to establish his surgical practice, and he has remained there ever since.

-Dr. Bueno also currently leads the International Mesothelioma Program (IMP) at Brigham and Women’s Hospital, a group of mesothelioma researchers that was initially founded in 2002 by the late Dr. David Sugarbaker.
+Dr. Bueno also currently leads the IMP at Brigham and Women’s Hospital, which was initially founded in 2002 by the late Dr. David Sugarbaker.